 I absolutely love Switzerland!
 Perhaps it is my Swiss heritage, I’m not sure, but there is just something about this place that speaks to me.
 Of course, the alpine scenery is stunning, and I am a sucker for gorgeous mountain vistas, waterfalls, and lush green valleys.
-But I also enjoy the active outdoor lifestyles that is valued by most of the Swiss.
+But I also enjoy the active outdoor lifestyles that are valued by most of the Swiss.
 They enjoy getting out and enjoying the fresh air with hiking, biking, skiing, etc. I would too if I lived in one of the most picturesque places in all the world!

 Switzerland Travel: Overview

 Switzerland also tops my list of places to visit because it is a clean, pristine place, that values efficiency and punctuality.
-Overall, your are not likely to find a wild party in Switzerland…but you will find peace, quiet, and a sense of being one with nature.
+Overall, you are not likely to find a wild party in Switzerland…but you will find peace, quiet, and a sense of being one with nature.

 The only real downside to traveling in Switzerland is that it is expensive.
 At first, you may look at the exchange rate of Swiss Franc (they are not in the EU so do not use the Euro) and think “hey, that rate is on par with the US dollar!”
 However, you will quickly realize that once you are in Switzerland everything costs nearly double what it does in the States.
 So be sure to save up so you can enjoy your time in Switzerland and not worry about the cost.